• Women are more likely than men to suffer from multiple, co-occurring, chronic conditions such as chronic pain, heart disease and diabetes.

 We network with other stakeholders that have a proven interest in raising the bar for women’s healthcare.

-Through The Center’s online outreach clinic, we work with the most vulnerable women to help them navigate through the web of obstacles and closed doors that thwart meaningful communications, transparency and accountability and compromise access to the right kind of healthcare.
+Through PP.H’s online outreach clinic, we work with the most vulnerable women to help them navigate through the web of obstacles and closed doors that thwart meaningful communications, transparency and accountability and which compromise access to the right kind of healthcare.

-The Safer Women Health Initiative™ is collaborating with The ZeroNow Campaign’s HealingNow™, to advance awareness of the serious health risks associated with sexual violence and sexual harassment and the often devastating emotional and physical harm that can follow when women come forward and find themselves thrown into the jaws of institutional betrayal.
-Overwhelmingly, most incidents of sexual violence and related abuses occur to women.
+The Safer Women Health Initiative™ is collaborating with The Zer0Now Campaign’s HealingNow™, to advance awareness of the serious health risks associated with sexual violence and sexual harassment and the often devastating emotional and physical harm that can follow when victims of gender-based violence come forward and find themselves thrown into the jaws of institutional betrayal.
+Overwhelmingly, most incidents of sexual violence and related abuses occur against women.
 The level of harm associated with such incidents often cascades into serious emotional and medical complications.
-It is part of the unique healthcare DNA that define women.
-It is is deserving of a robust targeting for further action.
+It is part of the unique healthcare DNA that defines women.
+It deserves to be targeted robustly for further action.

 Clinical work by Dr. Jennifer Freyd in betrayal trauma theory led to the development of her concept of institutional betrayal.
 Her findings confirm that when a traumatic incident is followed by insensitive or abusive responses by trusted players like healthcare professionals, public institutions, government agencies, judges, private corporations or law enforcement authorities, the risk to a victim’s well-being rises sharply.

-Depression, anxiety, PTSD, self‐harm and adverse physical outcomes are among the recognized sequelae of betrayal trauma identified by Dr. Freyd.
-The high‐profile deaths by suicide involving 19‐year‐old college freshman Lizzy Seeberg, to which Dr. Freyd refers in her research, and former RCMP constable Krista Carle, which I have written about, are a vivid, yet so heartbreaking, reminder of the catastrophic risks associated with institutional betrayal following sexual violence
+Depression, anxiety, PTSD, self-harm and adverse physical outcomes are among the recognized sequelae of betrayal trauma identified by Dr. Freyd.
+The high-profile deaths by suicide involving 19-year-old college freshman Lizzy Seeberg, to which Dr. Freyd refers in her research, and former RCMP constable Krista Carle, which I have written about, are a vivid, yet so heartbreaking, reminder of the catastrophic risks associated with institutional betrayal following sexual violence.
+A higher risk of self-harm and suicide have also been reported among female victims of sexual violence in the military.

 Research on the prevalence and effects of trauma is large and growing.
 However, most health care professionals, such as psychologists, still only have a cursory knowledge of this science and little to no formal training in evidence-based psychosocial treatments for trauma-related disorders.